chayward3113/chayward3113.github.io/README.md

-# How to Create a Website using GitHub Pages
+# How to Create a website using GitHub Pages
 ## Purpose
 This readme will explain how to host a markdown resume as a website using GitHub pages.
 Additionally, it will connect the setup steps to their corresponding principle outlined in Andrew Etter's book "Modern Technical Writing".